-Mexican Restaurant-Style Salsa is a cinch to make.
-In less than fifteen minutes you’ll be dipping those happy chips into a fresh tasting, flavorful bowl of tomato salsa that tastes just like it came from your favorite Mexican Restaurant.
+This Mexican Restaurant Salsa Recipe is a cinch to make.
+In less than fifteen minutes you’ll be dipping those chips into a fresh tasting, flavorful bowl of tomato salsa that tastes just like it came from your favorite Mexican Restaurant.

-I also use a single ground chile New Mexico Chile Powder for this recipe.
+- Use a single ground chile New Mexico Chile Powder for this recipe.
 Ancho Chile Powder will also work fine for this.
-I’m not sure how a Chili Seasoning blend used for chili soup would work, I’ve not tried it. and keep in mind it more than likely already contains cumin since it’s a blend.
+Avoid a Chili Seasoning blend used for chili soup recipes.
+These blends already contain other seasonings which would compromise the flavor of this salsa.

 More Salsa Recipes